roninkelt/rpgx_cgd/pages/rules/basic_aptitudes.md

 **social** - deals with the ability to be somewhat insulated from ones peers; to have a strong sense of self; to have leadership abilities in reference to making decisions that may not be popular with others.
 This strong sense of self creates a certain amount of immunity from peer pressure.
 May be described as "loners". intuitive feelings, inner wisdom.

-**mystery** - sensing patterns in and making connections to elements in magic or spiritual realms.
+**mystical** - sensing patterns in and making connections to elements in magic or spiritual realms.

 {% comment %} <!--vim: set wrap ts=8 tw=0 fileencoding=utf-8 ft=markdown :--> {% endcomment %}